exercism/go/exercises/practice/hamming/.approaches/iterate-runes/content.md

 The [`len()`][len] function used on a string would give the number of [bytes][bytes], which would be inaccurate for returning the number of characters for multi-byte characters.

-If the strands don't have the same number of runes, then `distance` is returned (with its initial value of `0`) along with the new error.
+If the strands don't have the same number of runes, then `0` is returned along with the new error.

 The two strands are used to create rune slices.